 One of my responsibilities at the Manassas Park Police Department was to oversee the department’s budget and ensure every dollar provided to us by the taxpayers was being spent as efficiently as possible.

-Even on issues of which I am the most passionate – public safety certainly being one, I will bring a fiscally conservative approach to the Board of County Supervisors.
+Even on issues of which I am the most passionate – public safety certainly being one, I will bring a fiscally responsible approach to the Board of County Supervisors.

 Respect For Those Who Serve

-I served during the final two years of the Obama Administration when local law enforcement seemed to be under constant assault by those in power because of the questionable actions of a few (in many cases, the police were later proven to have acted justly once the media hysteria passed).
+I served in 2015 and 2016 when local law enforcement seemed to be under constant assault by those in power because of the questionable actions of a few (in many cases, the police were later proven to have acted justly).

 Local law enforcement officers don’t do what they do for public recognition, but rather a genuine desire to serve and protect others.
 They rank among the most selfless individuals you’ll ever meet.